 BCIT ENGL 1177, or 6 credits BCIT Communication at 1100-level or above, or 3 credits of university/college composition.

-No class Tuesday, July 1 (Canada Day).
-This is a 45-hour course.
-In the case of fewer than 15 sessions, additional coursework will be assigned by the instructor.
+No class on Tuesday, November 11 (Remembrance Day).
+If there are fewer than 15 sessions, additional coursework will be assigned by the instructor.
 ALL FINAL EXAMS MUST BE WRITTEN DURING THE LAST WEEK OF THE COURSE ON THE DESIGNATED DATE AND TIME.

 This course offering is full.
 Please check back next term or subscribe to receive email updates.